Interactive ontology debugging: two query strategies for efficient fault localization: Evaluation

-Another interesting observation is that often both methods eliminated a bigger than $n$ number of diagnoses in one iteration.
-For instance, in the case of Transportation ontology both methods were able to remove hundreds of minimal diagnoses with a small number of queries.
-The main reason for this behavior are relations between the diagnoses.
-That is, addition of a query to either $\Te$ or $\Tne$ allows the method to remove not only the diagnoses in sets $\dx$ or $\dnx$, but also some unobserved diagnoses, that were not in any of the sets of $n$ leading diagnoses computed by \textsc{HS-Tree}.
-Given the sets $\Te$ and $\Tne$ \textsc{HS-Tree} automatically invalidates all diagnoses, which do not fulfill the requirements (see Definition~\ref{def:diag}).
+Another interesting observation is that often both methods eliminated more than $n$ diagnoses in one iteration.
+For instance, in the case of the Transportation ontology both methods were able to remove hundreds of minimal diagnoses with a small number of queries.
+This behavior appears to stem from relations between the diagnoses.
+That is, the addition of a query to either $\Te$ or $\Tne$ allows the method to remove not only the diagnoses in sets $\dx$ or $\dnx$, but also some unobserved diagnoses that were not in any of the sets of $n$ leading diagnoses computed by \textsc{HS-Tree}.
+Given the sets $\Te$ and $\Tne$, \textsc{HS-Tree} automatically invalidates all diagnoses which do not fulfill the requirements (see Definition~\ref{def:diag}).

 The extended CKK method presented in Section~\ref{sect:impl} was evaluated in the same settings as the complete Algorithm~\ref{algo:computeQuery} with acceptance threshold $\gamma=0.1$.
-The obtained results presented in Figure~\ref{fig:greedy} show that the extended CKK method improves the time of a debugging session by at least 50\% while requiring on average $0.2$ queries more than Algorithm~\ref{algo:computeQuery}.
-In some cases (mostly for the uniform distribution) the debugger using greedy search required even less queries than Algorithm~\ref{algo:computeQuery} because of the inherent uncertainty of the domain.
+The obtained results presented in Figure~\ref{fig:greedy} show that the extended CKK method decreases the length of a debugging session by at least 60\% while requiring on average $0.1$ queries more than Algorithm~\ref{algo:computeQuery}.
+In some cases (mostly for the uniform distribution) the debugger using CKK search required even fewer queries than Algorithm~\ref{algo:computeQuery} because of the inherent uncertainty of the domain.
+The plot of the average time required by Algorithm~\ref{algo:computeQuery} and CKK to identify the target diagnosis presented in Figure~\ref{fig:averages} shows that the application of the latter can reduce runtime significantly.